-Once you’ve ruled out the water pump and other components, you can turn your attention to the water pump pressure switch.
+Once you’ve ruled out the water pump and other components, you can focus on the pressure switch.

 Common Problems with Your Well Pump Pressure Switch

-Here are nine of the most common issues you will observe with your pressure switch.
+How do I know if my well pressure switch is bad?
+Here are nine of the most common issues you will observe with your pressure switch:

 Switch Won’t Turn On

 If your switch fails to activate, it may indicate that your tank pressure exceeds the cut-in pressure of the switch.